lofiwatercat/lfm/plan/plan.md

   * status
     - determines whether the tab should be the primary, secondary, or parent

+## Overview of the files and directory structure
+main.rs
+  * Currently contains the main loop of the program tabs.rs
+  * Contains the tab data structure cleanup.rs
+  * Contains logic to clean up after the program

-Implement tabs into the program.
+DONE - Implement tabs into the program.
   * Tabs have the path to the current directory and vector of entries as DirEntry
   * Need to draw them, add a draw impl
   * Need to be able to create them given a path, and take care of the case where it's not a directory